 The wide road - the smooth one - is followed by so many traders.
 The road that anyone can pass, because it does not have meanders and the shortcomings of a smooth road.

 Unfortunately, people who follow the wide road do not go very far.
 They use signals and don’t take time to prepare.
+This is one of the reasons why about 80% of traders fail.

 Followers of the narrow path are few.
 These are the people willing to go an extra mile, ready to read, watch, and practice how to trade.
 They also take time to be mentored by professionals who have succeeded in trading.